8 Must-Visit Destinations In The Mediterranean This Summer

 Sifnos, Greece

 Food lovers will adore the Cycladic island of Sifnos, the cradle of Greek cooking which has borne many a chef, including the great Nikos Tselementes.
 As well as Sifniot cuisine, the island has endless beautiful blue and white churches, the ancient hilltop town of Kastro, rocky inlets for wild swimming, and seriously handsome villages with more than a whiff of Venetian architecture about them.
-Stay at Villa Amar, a private Cycladic estate that is new this summer and features its petanque court as well as a vast infinity pool and views over Kastro.
+Stay at Verina Astra, which is set on a steep hillside overlooking Panagia Poulati.
+We love its super private pool suites that sleep up to three or four people — but are perfect for honeymooners.
+Book here

 Book here